CyCat-project/cycat-project-website/_services/whitepaper.md

 # How to Submit Feedback?

 # Who is Behind CyCAT.org?

 We are four experienced, community-oriented cybersecurity professionals who have at heart to help our fellow defenders keep threats at bay while making their life simpler:

-- Freddy Dezeure (@FDezeure): Freddy founded and managed the EU Computer Emergency and Response Team (CERT-EU) from 2011 until 2017.
+- Freddy Dezeure: Freddy founded and managed the EU Computer Emergency and Response Team (CERT-EU) from 2011 until 2017.
 Presently, he is an independent management consultant, providing strategic advice in cybersecurity and cyber-risk management.
 He is a Board Member/Advisor in several high-tech companies.
 He is very active in the cybersecurity community and leads the EU MITRE ATT&CK Community.
-- Alexandre Dulaunoy (@adulau): short bio
+- Alexandre Dulaunoy: short bio
-- Andras Iklody : short bio
+- Andras Iklody: short bio
-- Saâd Kadhi: short bio
+- Saâd Kadhi: Saâd has more than 22 years of cybersecurity experience.
+He has been leading CERT-EU since early 2019.
+Previously, he created and led CERT Banque de France.
+Before that he developed the CSIRT of Danone and worked as a senior analyst at CERT Société Générale.
+He co-created TheHive Project and is a co-organiser of the BotConf cybersecurity conference.